whitneyburton/portfolios/students/1701-front/justyna_winiarska_field/template.markdown

 *   [GitHub URL](https://github.com/turingschool/gear-up/blob/master/m1_citizenship/session_5_debugging_gender_gap.md)

 I found this session very interesting.
 It was good to learn about some problems in the industry.
-Discussion following the movie was interesting and brought up some interesting points.
+Discussion following the movie was engaging and brought up some interesting points.

 ### PROtocol